 Lake Naivasha is a beautiful freshwater lake, fringed by thick papyrus.
-Lake Naivasha is the highest lake in Rift Valley at 1884m above sea level.
+Lake Naivasha is the highest lake in Rift Valley at 1884 meters above sea level.
 Lake Naivasha has a surface area of 139 kilometers square.
 The lake is a Ramsar site — a wetland of international importance — since 1995.
 Lake Naivasha is almost 13 kilometers across, but its waters are shallow with an average depth of five meters.

 Lake Naivasha is fed by the perennial Malewa and Gilgil rivers both of which originate from the Aberdares Ranges.
 Other streams that empty their water in the lake have their source in the Mau escarpment.
 There is no visible outlet, but since the lake water is relatively fresh it is assumed to have an underground outflow.
 Lake Naivasha is a well-known world-class birding and safari destination in Kenya.
 It is a perfect place for a day birding tour because it is close to Nairobi.
 Birdwatching in Lake Naivasha is done by Boat ride and also walking along the shoreline

-Lake Naivasha is home to a variety of types of wildlife including over 400 different species of birds and a sizeable population of hippos, buffaloes, wildebeest, impalas, zebras, giraffes, waterbucks.
+Lake Naivasha is home to a variety of types of wildlife including over 400 different species of birds and a sizeable population of hippos, buffaloes, wildebeest, impalas, zebras, giraffes, and waterbucks.
 There are two smaller lakes in the vicinity of Lake Naivasha:

 Which was a salt lake but has since turned into a freshwater lake.
 In 1982, when Lake Naivasha’s water levels began to fall.

-Lake Oloiden steadily became separated from Lake Naivasha and gradually turned so saline.
+Lake Oloiden steadily became separated from Lake Naivasha and gradually turned saline.
 By 1995 it had lost all its plants and fish but in the meantime, the green photosynthetic bacteria called Spirulina (Arthrospira) was growing.
 It’s the favorite food of the Lesser flamingos.

 Lake Sonachi (Green Crater Lake).